-Scotiabank Photography Award 2013
+Scotiabank Photography Award Winner

 Douglas has created films, photographs, and installations that reexamine particular locations or past events.
 His works often take their points of departure in local settings, from which broader issues can be identified.
 He works with popular media: photography, film, storytelling, public spectacle, and soon, mobile apps.
 With his artwork, Stan invents, influences and redefines the cultural understanding and reception of art.

-The award consists of five components:
+The Scotiabank Photography Award consists of five components:

-A cash prize of $50,000 to the winner;
+A cash prize of $50,000 to the winner

-A book published and distributed world-wide by the internationally-renowned;art photography publisher Steidl (Germany) and overseen by Ed Burtynsky.
+A book published and distributed world-wide by the internationally-renowned;art photography publisher Steidl (Germany) and overseen by Ed Burtynsky

 A curated exhibition during the Scotiabank CONTACT Photography Festival at the Ryerson Research Centre

-$5000 cash prizes to each of the two shortlisted artists;
+$5000 cash prizes to each of the two shortlisted artists

-$1500 honorarium to the nominator of the winning artists for a written statement in the publication;
+$1500 honorarium to the nominator of the winning artists for a written statement in the publication

-The award was founded by Edward Burtynsky, internationally-renowned Canadian photo artist and Chair of SPA, with Jane Nokes, Director Scotiabank Archives and Fine Art and Executive Director of SPA.
-Scotiabank Fine Art Collection was founded in 1976 and was one of Canada’s first banks to collect photo-based art.
+The award was founded by Edward Burtynsky, internationally-renowned Canadian photo artist and Chair of SPA, with Jane Nokes, Director of the Scotiabank Group’s Corporate Archives and Fine Art Collection and Executive Director of SPA on behalf of Scotiabank Group.
+Scotiabank Group Fine Art Collection was founded in 1976 and was one of Canada’s first banks to collect photo-based art.